WOLFRAM LANGUAGE TUTORIAL

 |Shortest[p]||match the shortest sequence consistent with the pattern p|

 Controlling the order in which matches are tried.

-to try the longest matches for x__
+This forces the Wolfram Language to try the longest matches for x__

 Many kinds of enumeration can be done by using ReplaceList

 This effectively enumerates all sublists with at least one element.